NOTICE!

 Other than Gawain’s own Soul Surge, generic oppositional lines abound.
 In an oddly dark move after the fact, though, a disgraced Gawain attempts to kill himself with his own blades (this is what happens when Japanese writers work with European folklore) before Sonic takes both away, telling him there’s more to a knight than serving royalty.
 Again, this raises the question of why he’s even gathering their swords.

 Sonic tells Gawain where to meet him for a rematch, then makes up an Arthurian-sounding name off the top of his head for Tails.
-All this triggers is confusion.

 Stage 5: Crystal Cave